 Punctuality is important as it builds a sense of order in a child’s daily routine.
 Children arriving on time are more prepared for the daily learning.
 In order to minimize classroom disruptions, children are constantly reinforced the need to arrive on time.

-Huron Park Montessori School opens at 7:00 am and closes at 5:30 pm.
-Parents are reminded to make every effort to pick up their children promptly by 5:30 pm.
-There is a late pick up charge applied at the rate of $10 for the first half hour and $1 per minute after that, after 5:30 pm that should be paid directly to the teacher taking care of your child.
-For half day children there is 10 minute grace period, after which $1 per minute will be applied for late pick up.
+Huron Park Montessori School opens at 7:30 am and closes at 5:45 pm.
+Parents are reminded to make every effort to pick up their children promptly by 5:45 pm.
+There is a late pick up charge applied at the rate of $5 at 5:45pm and $1 per minute after that.
+Later payments should be paid directly to the Director.
+For half day children there is 10-minute grace period, after which $1 per minute will be applied for late pick up.

 Children participating in the lunch program are provided with nut free nutritious lunch, morning and afternoon snacks following the Canada Food Guide.
-Pork is not allowed.
 Weekly menus are posted on the information board in the classroom.
-Vegetarian / halal lunch is also catered depending as per child’s parents’ request.
+Vegetarian and halal lunch are also catered depending as per child’s parents’ request.
 Parents must inform the school in writing of all the allergies and food restrictions.